itk-dev-rpa/OpenOrchestrator-docs/docs/orchestrator/logs.md

 **Log time**: The time and date the log was created.

 **Log level**: The level the log was created at.
-There are 3 levels Trace, Info and Error.
+There are 3 levels: Trace, Info and Error.

 **Process Name**: The name of the process that created the log.
 This is defined on the trigger.